Trailer Registration Fees by State

 - A notarized bill of sale plus VIN inspection (some states accept this for trailers under a low threshold).

 Bonded titles cost $100-300 plus a bond premium of $10-50/year.
-Plan for the friction at re-registration time — it's the most common surprise when buying a trailer cross-state.
-See our lost vehicle title guide for the bonded-title process in detail.
+Budget for that hassle at re-registration time; it's the surprise that catches most people who buy a trailer across state lines.
+Our lost vehicle title replacement guide walks through the bonded-title process step by step.

 Boat trailers and the boat-reg bundle